sapegin/social-likes/Readme.md

 `html`

-HTML code for LiveJournal and “Code” buttons.
+HTML code for LiveJournal button.
 By default <A> tag with link to current page.

 `counters`

 Disables “likes” counters when “no”.
 Default: “yes”.

-`prompt`

-Text for code bubble.
-Default: “Copy code to clipboard:”.

 `single-title`